marcpalmer/HORN/index.md

 Using special CSS classes or HTML5 attributes you indicate which parts of your DOM are to be used as data.

+This *decouples your JavaScript code* from the structure of the DOM - you deal with the model instead.
+It does not however force you to use an MVC pattern or anything like that.
+The specification details only how you weave data into HTML.

-There is a jQuery based reference implementation of the parser with DOM-node re-population for full data round trip in your UI.
+There is a jQuery based reference implementation of the parser with DOM-node re-population for full data round trip in your UI, without enforcing a specific MVC approach.

 ## Documentation